Shavvey/spn-cipher/README.md

 There is also a few make commands available for testing purposes:

-- The `decrypt` command just shows a sample encryption decryption.
+- The `decrypt` command just shows a sample decryption.

 ```
   make decrypt